p44v9n/new-blog/posts/how-i-crowdfunded-my-book-on-kickstarter.md

 ### Tips for a successful campaign

-I’d backed a lot of Kickstarter campaigns before launching mine, so sort of knew what made for a good one.
+I’d backed a lot of Kickstarter campaigns before launching mine, so I sort of knew what made for a good one.

 Here’s my advice: